Are you buying an old house that needs to be renovated?

 What is a cosmetic renovation?

-Just replacing fittings and finishes is a cosmetic renovation.
+Just replacing fittings and finishes, and decorating is a cosmetic renovation.
 Until recent times people only did cosmetic renovations because it wasn’t possible to modernise a building.
-We didn’t have the materials and energy efficiency wasn’t a consideration.
+We didn’t have the materials, and energy efficiency wasn’t a consideration.

 How much more expensive is a deep retrofit renovation compared to a cosmetic renovation?